 Alzheimer’s disease is the sixth leading cause of death in the United States.
 While embracing a healthy lifestyle is a great way to help prevent its onset, a short screening of one’s memory could also aid in early detection of memory loss, which is not a normal part of aging.

-Dr. Michael Plopper, chief medical officer of Sharp Mesa Vista Hospital, explains how these screenings can be a great tool for anyone who is concerned about memory loss.
+Dr. Michael Plopper, medical director of clinical trials at Sharp Mesa Vista Hospital, explains how these screenings can be a great tool for anyone who is concerned about memory loss.

 What is the purpose of a memory screening?

 The screening is a fairly simple wellness tool to evaluate a person’s memory and cognitive function to see if there are any issues.
 Immediate results could tell us if a more in-depth evaluation is needed.
 These screenings can also provide reassurance to a person who is concerned about changes in memory.